sky-0318/T2V-CompBench/README.md

 - `run_depth.py`

+The depth images will be stored in the `output_depth/` directory.

-After obtaining the official GroundingSAM code, place the following evaluation scripts in the `Depth-Anything/` directory:
+After obtaining the official GroundingSAM code, place the following evaluation scripts in the `Grounded-Segment-Anything/` directory:

 - `spatial_relationship_3d.py`